mk12/blog/posts/prisoner-dilemma.md

       defect))
 ```

-Another strategy is _tit for tat_.
+Another strategy is <i>tit for tat</i>.
 It starts off by cooperating, but after that it simply copies the last move made by its opponent.
 It seems simple, but it is surprisingly good!

 ```scheme
 (define (tit-for-tat hist)